Gotham War: Main plot

 Catwoman consoles Batman on what happened, but an explosion knocks them back.
 Batman escapes, while Catwoman finds out Vandal Savage secretly training her army under his new League of Shadows.
 Catwoman confronts Vandal Savage who wants to use Catwoman's army to steal items that happen to have the Lazarus Pit in them.
 Vandal Savage decapitates Catwoman, but it is revealed that "Catwoman" was actually Lady Clayface, who escapes to tell Catwoman what's happening.
-Vandal Savage meets with Professor Pig and the rest of the villains to convince them to join his side in order to kill Batman and Catwoman, and regain their henchmen.
+Vandal Savage meets with Professor Pyg and the rest of the villains to convince them to join his side in order to kill Batman and Catwoman, and regain their henchmen.
 Catwoman briefly fights against Scandal Savage, and convinces Batman to team up to find Jason Todd.
 Meanwhile, Jason Todd tries to save a girl in a burning building but is overwhelmed by Batman's failsafe.
 Thankfully, Batman and Catwoman save him, and is confronted by Mad Hatter, Firefly, Two-Face, Professor Pyg and Ventriloquist.

 Tim Drake falls into a trap and is captured by Batman's villains.
 Batman escapes from the villain and realizes that Vandal Savage is gathering meteor fragments to be immortal again, and Batman asks the Bat Family to help save Tim Drake while he stops Vandal Savage.
 Batman goes back to the Batcave where he tracks down Vandal Savage is going to the Gotham City Observatory.
 Catwoman manages to convince some of her henchmen to join her side again, while the Bat-Family frees Tim Drake and fights the Gotham City villains.
 Catwoman meets up with Batman in the Gotham City Observatory where Batman realizes the meteor fragments are a homing beacon for another huge meteor, and they confront Vandal Savage.
 During the chaos, Jason Todd use the Batwing to blow up the meteor, and it causes Gotham City Observatory to collapse.
 Vandal Savage tries to touch the remaining fragments of the meteor, but he seemingly perishes alongside Catwoman who saves Scandal Savage.
 Two weeks later, Dick Grayson meets up with Bruce Wayne to see how he's been doing, and Bruce announces that he needs time to be by himself due to his recent actions.
 While patrolling in Gotham City, Batman sees Catwoman's silhouette and realizes she's still alive, while a robber realizes that Bruce Wayne is Batman.